Help is on the way!

 Instead of making statements that might sound like accusations, such as “You seem depressed,” try asking gentle, open-ended questions.
 This approach empowers your parent and keeps them at the center of the conversation.
 You could ask, “I’ve noticed you haven’t been going to your weekly card game.
 How are you feeling about that?” or “What’s been on your mind the most lately?”
 Listen carefully to their answers without judgment.
 By asking questions, you invite them to reflect on their own experiences, which can help them recognize that they might benefit from talking to someone.
 The conversation becomes about finding solutions together, not about you telling them what to do.

-Frame Therapy as a Normal Part of Healthcare
+Positioning Therapy as a Part of Overall Wellness

 Position therapy as a routine aspect of maintaining good health, just like annual physicals or dental check-ups.
 Taking care of one’s mental and emotional well-being is a vital part of healthy aging.
 You can explain that just as our bodies need support, our minds do too, especially when dealing with grief, illness, or major life changes.
 Mentioning that counseling is a Medicare Part B covered service can also help normalize it, placing it alongside other standard medical services.
 This reframes therapy from a last resort into a proactive and responsible step toward staying healthy and resilient in their later years.